 Broccoli & Cheddar Frittata

 Although frittatas feel like the stuff of luxurious Sunday brunches out, they’re ridiculously easy to make at home.
-And now that we’re all cooking in place, they’ve become something of a weekly tradition.
 It only takes a few minutes to whisk together the eggs, milk, and cheddar — and, if you’ve got kids at home, what a brilliant foil frittatas make for vegetables.
 It’s hard to say no to broccoli and spinach (or any veggie really) if they’re buried deep in creamy custard and melty cheese.

 Frittata in the morning, frittata in the evening; they’re perfect for any meal of the day.
 At breakfast, we’ll serve slices of warm frittata with sausage patties and toast — and coffee for the big kids.
 At dinner, we take a bistro approach: green salad, a little baguette, some white wine.
 (And if it’s day two for the frittata, we’ll eat it cold, standing over the counter, with a few dashes of hot sauce.)

 Our tip: There’s never been a better recipe for substitutions.
 Use the cheese you love and the veggies you’ve got.

 ½ cup milk

 2 garlic cloves, pressed or minced

 ½ tsp kosher salt, divided